fernandonogueira/Ox/README.md

 Feel free to contribute and ask changes to this project.
 Pull Requests are also welcome and will be approved quickly.

 This project is mature.
-I use it since 2014 but it wasn't public since then.
+It is usedsince 2014 in production but it wasn't public since then.

+## Motivation

+When you have to manage a lot of MongoDB databases it may consume a lot of time when you need to keep your indexes and documents in the right version.

+This project simplifies that.

 ## Usage

 #### Creating migrations...